ymattw/joyus/_posts/2008-04-15-gnome-screensaver-replacement.md

-Since it's an X11 program, it could be started only after a user logged in to X.  To start it automatically for gnome X manager, use session manager tool to add an entry is a handy way, "System" -&gt; "Preference" -&gt;
+Since it's an X11 program, it could be started only after a user logged in to X.  To start it automatically for gnome X manager, use session manager tool to add an entry is a handy way, "System" -> "Preference" -> "Sessions".
-"Sessions".

 Also, you can create a shortcut point to command `xautolock -locknow` to lock